 - The Wii edition of Resident Evil 4 is what the original PC port should have been.
 It has the superior visuals of the GameCube version (as well as true widescreen support) with all of the PlayStation 2 version's extra content.
-It also allows players to use the Wii remote to aim and shoot enemies although the Classic Controller and a GameCube controller are still optional.
+It also gives players the option to use the Wii remote to aim at and shoot enemies.
 The HD Edition on PlayStation 3 and Xbox 360 presents the game in a higher native resolution, added shadows and colored lighting in many locations.
-The Ultimate HD Edition of Resident Evil 4 on Steam rectify the many problems of SourceNext's port of the game had.
-It gives players to option of using smoother frame-rate, higher resolutions, HD textures, mouse and keyboard support, and better controller support.
+The Ultimate HD Edition of Resident Evil 4 on Steam rectifies the many problems SourceNext's port of the game had.
+It gives players the option of using smoother frame-rate, higher resolutions, HD textures, mouse and keyboard support, and better controller support.

-- The PC port of Advent Rising was a marked improvement over the original Xbox version, as it's framerate was much smoother and the controls were much less akward.
-Flick-targeting, one of the things that many people hated about the original version of the game, is much easier to deal with due to the keyboard and mouse scheme, so you're no longer forced to use it when you don't want to.
+- The PC port of Advent Rising was a marked improvement over the original Xbox version, as its framerate was much smoother and the controls were much less akward.
+Flick-targeting, one of the things that many people hated about the original version, is much easier to deal with due to the keyboard and mouse control scheme, so you're no longer forced to use it when you don't want to.

 - The PC port of Gears of War went off without a hitch with some additional graphical options.
 And not only that, the developers added extra content in the last chapter before the train station, detailing the accounts of Delta Squad escaping the Brumak that tried to cut them off when escaping the Fenix manor.
-Though unfortunately there were some issues when Microsoft forgot to renew the license for the game, resulting in people being unable to register the product, also some people reported having issues with installing the game and certain graphics cards being incompatible.
+Though unfortunately there were some issues when Microsoft forgot to renew the license for the game, resulting in people being unable to register the product or play it in a certain time frame, also some people reported having issues with installing the game and certain graphics cards being incompatible.

 - Fur Fighters was originally a Dreamcast-exclusive but was ported over to the PlayStation 2 a year after its release.
 The graphics got a Cel-Shaded makeover, all the character were fully voiced and the boxart was made to look more "mature".